petercunha/tts/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/made-with-crayons.svg)](https://forthebadge.com)

 This is a text to speech emulator powered by StreamElements' API.
 It converts your text to speech with any StreamElements voices.
-The frontend is completely static, backend is Node.js running from Google Cloud Functions.

 [StreamElements](https://StreamElements.com) is a live streaming software based on [OBS (Open Broadcast Software)](https://obsproject.com).
 Many [Twitch.tv](https://twitch.tv) streamers use it to read follower, donation, and subscriber updates while they're in game.